 Dresden lies along the Elbe River and is the second largest city in Germany’s Saxony state.
 Located on the Eastern border near the Czech Republic, Dresden is home to many famous sites including the Frauenkirche, Residenzschloss and the grand Zwinger Palace.

-With roots dating back to the 12th Century, Dresden has been an important city in the history and development of Germany and modern Europe as it is known today.
+With roots dating back to the 12th Century, Dresden has been an important city in the history and development of Germany.
 Built as a fortification town, Dresden has always been a city that needed to be on the defensive.
 Whether it was against attacks from Prussians or as a base during a successful battle in the Napoleonic wars, Dresden has played an important role throughout history.

 While most people tend to see Dresden as a stopover city there is actually a lot to explore.
 A single day might not be enough to, and spending the night in Dresden while exploring Germany is not a bad idea at all, if you ask us.